 - 2019 APTA Annual Meeting to deliver class team executive leadership project presentations at committee meetings, conference sessions, and during the class graduation program.

 - Assigned projects with fellow team members, including the team leadership projects.

 - Conference calls, on-line meetings, collaboration sites, and other web-based events.

-- Highly Recommended: The program highly recommends attendance and full participation at the 2017 APTA Annual Meeting & EXPO where class members will participate in customized workshop sessions and orientation programs, including joint sessions with the graduating class.
+- Highly Recommended: The program highly recommends attendance and full participation at the 2018 APTA Annual Meeting where class members will participate in customized workshop sessions and orientation programs, including joint sessions with the graduating class.
 They will attend committee meetings and Annual Meeting conference sessions.